rlnir/automation/README.md

 ## Test Properties
-you may modify test properties in TestProps.properties file. for example, you can choose browser by: browser=chrome or browser=firefox.
+you may modify test properties in TestProps.properties file. for example, you can choose browser by: "browser=chrome" or "browser=firefox". in addition, you can pass properties as Java options in command line, for example "-Dbrowser=firefox -DisBrowserStack=true". this can help you parametrize tests when using job runner such as Jenkins.

 ## BrowserStack integration
 if you would like to run your test on your Browserstack account you need edit these properties in TestProps.properties file: